ChristosMonogios/Word-Cloud/README.md

  More information about this command can be found [here](http://zaiste.net/2012/08/importing_json_into_mongodb/)
  - Uncomment the code for *Option 1* in the *routes/index.js* file inside the *router.get('/topics', function(req, res, next)* function.
  - Comment the code for *Option 2* in the same function
+ - Start Mongo by running the *mongod* command in the command prompt.
 4. If you want to use the topics.json file directly, then you can start the application without any code change.
 This is the default way.
 5. Start node and navigate to http://localhost:3000
 6. The page with the word cloud is loaded.